benjamin-allevius/scanstatistics/README.md

 tab[, location := county]
 ```

-We still need to add the column 'mu', which should hold the predicted Poisson expected value parameter \(\mu_{it}\) for each location \(i\) and time interval \(t\).
+We still need to add the column 'mu', which should hold the predicted Poisson expected value parameter μ<sub>\(it\)</sub> for each location \(i\) and time interval \(t\).
 In this example we would like to detect a potential cluster of brain cancer in the counties of New Mexico during the years \(1986-1989\).
 Thus, we will use data from the years prior to 1986 to estimate the Poisson parameter for all counties in the years following.
 A simple generalized linear model (GLM) with a linear time trend and an offset for county population size will suffice to demonstrate the scan statistic.
 We fit such a model and create the needed column as follows:

 ``` r
 mod_poisson <- glm(count ~ offset(log(population)) + 1 + I(year - 1985),